october-june/learn-basics/README.md

 # learn-basics
-Usual Tic Tac Toe.

-Homework from SkillFactory course.
+Homeworks from SkillFactory course.

-  * No GUI
-  * Has simpliest AI
+naval battle is waiting for update to working version